mesn1985/WebApplicationSecurityBasicsLab/crAPI/5_basic_Authentication_Attacks.md

 ### Step 6: Brute Force OTP
 > Burp suite community is "throttled", meaning it is slow.
 Alternative free tools like **ZAP** can be used.
+> Before starting the brute force attemp, ensure a new otp flow is stared

 1. Send the OTP check request with legacy path to `/v2/check-otp`, to Burp suite intruder.
 2. Use  OTP wordlist to bruteforce the OTP.